syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Converter-Settings.md

 ## Export Quality Image

-The deafult value of ``ExportQualityImage`` if FALSE.
+The default value of ``ExportQualityImage`` if FALSE.
 Enabling this property exports quality image to PDF document.

 The following complete code snippet explains how to enable ``ExportQualityImage`` property.